Early Life

 Philanthropy

-Vicky Safra is known for her philanthropic work through the Joseph Safra Philanthropic Foundation.
-The foundation supports hospitals, education, and the arts.
+Vicky Safra is deeply involved in philanthropic endeavors, most notably through the Vicky and Joseph Safra Philanthropic Foundation.
+The foundation supports various causes, including education, healthcare, cultural institutions, and religious initiatives worldwide.